-- 1.6.4 In countries other than Australia, a valuation of General Insurance Claims may be required by regulators or government authorities. - 1.6.5 In certain cases, the valuation of General Insurance Claims and the accompanying Actuarial Report will be subject to External Peer Review, which must be undertaken in accordance with the Institute's Professional Standard 100. - 1.6.6 Actuaries undertaking a valuation of General Insurance Claims for authorised general insurers have legal obligations to report certain matters or information to APRA.
+- 1.6.4 Valuation estimates of General Insurance Claims for self-insurers, specialised insurers, insurance pools and/or accident compensation schemes are required by various Commonwealth, State and Territory authorities in Australia. - 1.6.5 In countries other than Australia, a valuation of General Insurance Claims may be required by regulators or government authorities. - 1.6.6 In certain cases, the valuation of General Insurance Claims and the accompanying Report will be subject to External Peer Review, which must be undertaken in accordance with the Institute's Professional Standard 315 (External Peer Review of General Insurance Liability Valuations). - 1.6.7 Actuaries undertaking a valuation of General Insurance Claims for authorised general insurers have legal obligations to report certain matters or information to APRA.
 These obligations are referred to as "whistleblowing".
 The obligations, details about what must be reported, related powers and protections are provided in section 49A of the Act.
 Members need to understand the obligations that apply to them in their circumstances.
 This may require Members to seek legal or other professional advice.